MTN Group Ltd research snapshot

 MTN AI Stock Forecast Scenarios

-The MTN AI stock forecast uses scenario ranges around the ZAR 228.59 cutoff price.
+The MTN AI stock forecast uses scenario ranges around the ZAR 204.97 cutoff price.
 It does not claim that AI can predict a specific future price.
-The bullish case requires sustained data revenue growth, MoMo monetization, stable currencies, and improving margins.
-The base case assumes steady subscriber growth with moderate currency headwinds.
-The bearish case assumes significant currency devaluation in Nigeria, regulatory setbacks, or margin compression.
+The bullish case requires sustained data and MoMo growth, a stable naira, and a smooth IHS Towers integration that protects free cash flow.
+The base case assumes steady subscriber and fintech expansion with moderate currency headwinds and a modest re-rating.
+The bearish case assumes renewed naira weakness, regulatory setbacks, or integration problems that pressure margins and cash conversion.

 Bullish case